 These sweet 'perfect' chocolate chip cookies are completely buttery, chewy, thick and chocked full of rich, semi-sweet chocolate chips!

 They are a perfect chocolate chip cookie lover's dream!
 The recipe is simple and it's probably my all-time favorite chocolate chip recipe of all time.
 If you try them, you might decide this is your go-to chocolate chip cookie too!
 Let me know!

 Just a few pointers before you start your perfect chocolate chip cookie baking journey!

-- You must follow the directions to a 'T'.
-I read the comments on Williams Sonoma Taste and some of the issues were flat cookies and too many chocolate chips, so I did decrease the chocolate chips 1/4 cup for this recipe, which are still chocked full of chocolate chips.
-Ghirardelli Chocolate Chips. 🙂
+- Follow the directions to a 'T'.
+I read the comments on Williams Sonoma Taste and some of the issues were flat cookies and too many chocolate chips, so I did decrease the chocolate chips ¼ cup for this recipe, which are still chocked full of chocolate chips.
+Love Ghirardelli Chocolate Chips. 🙂

 - And, secondly to avoid ugly, flat cookies, be sure your butter is room temperature (not melted or even softened), and use a cooler dough vs. warm dough.
 Just pop it in the refrigerator a bit before baking if it feels warm.

 - Chocolate Chip Tips: If you're in chocoholic mode, go the full 2 ¼ cups of chocolate chips as the recipe calls out.
 If you want to tone down the chocolate chips, just use a lesser amount to your liking.
 1 ½ cups is good for those that want chocolate flavor, but not chocolate overload. 🙂